 The research (which has not yet been published in a peer-reviewed journal) suggests that motherhood has been becoming ever more demanding since the 1990s when the share of women in the United States labor force leveled off after steadily climbing for half a century.
 While today, the share of women ages 25 to 54 years old work about the same as women of their age group did in 1995, according to The New York Times, more women have college degrees and access to jobs that entice them to delay marriage and family plans.
 But as women penetrate new positions in droves, men have not bumped up their share of child care and home and family responsibilities quite the same.

 As a result, parents now spend more of their income on child care, and they have more pressure to engage in enriching activities with their children when they do indeed find the time away from work.
-Of couse, those activities can also cost them.
+Of course, those activities can also cost them.
 In fact, in the U.S. alone, mothers spend $2 trillion each year, controlling 80 percent of household spending.

-But working women underestimate the cost of parenting — especially college-educated women who’d assumed they’d invest in an education, establish themselves a career and maintain and build that career over time, according to the study’s authors, Ilyana Kuziemko and Jenny Shen of Princeton, Jessica Pan of the National University of Singapore and Ebonya Washington of Yale.
+But working women underestimate the cost of parenting — especially college-educated women who’d assumed they’d invest in education, establish themselves a career and maintain and build that career over time, according to the study’s authors, Ilyana Kuziemko and Jenny Shen of Princeton, Jessica Pan of the National University of Singapore and Ebonya Washington of Yale.

-The researchers, who pulled data from the Labor Department’s National Longitudinal Surveys, the University of Michigan’s Panel Study of Income Dynamics and the British Household Panel Survey, found that juggling inflexible work hours and parenting demands is largely responsible for a sharp decline in women’s employment after the birth of their first child — even despite the fact that though previous research finds mothers to actually make better employees.
+The researchers, who pulled data from the Labor Department’s National Longitudinal Surveys, the University of Michigan’s Panel Study of Income Dynamics, and the British Household Panel Survey, found that juggling inflexible work hours and parenting demands is largely responsible for a sharp decline in women’s employment after the birth of their first child — even despite the fact that though previous research finds mothers to actually make better employees.

 For example, a study for Microsoft that surveyed 500 employers and 2000 women, researchers found both groups of participants believed that women became better employees after giving birth.
 Sixty-two percent of employers said moms made better team players.
 Almost two-thirds of moms said their multitasking skills improved after having a baby, and almost half said their time management skills got better.
 More than 25 percent of moms said they became more organized, too.